 1. If possible get a “proper” phone extension point fitted near where you will use the computer.

-If you are getting intermittant connection problems :-
+If you are getting intermittent connection problems :-

-1. Power off the Modem/router for 5mins, power off your computer.
-Power up the Modem/router and wait for all the lights to stabalise (maybe 2 mins) Then power up the Computer, hopefully you have fixed the problem.
+1. Power off the router for 5mins, power off your computer.
+Power up the router and wait for all the lights to stabilise (maybe 2 mins) Then power up the Computer, hopefully you have fixed the problem.

-2. Check you are using filters/splitters on all sockets that have a phone.
-If so, try to connect the modem/router to the master socket and disconnect all phones.
+2. Check you are using filters on all sockets that have a phone.
+If so, try to connect the router to the master (test) socket and disconnect all phones.
 If that cures the problem, you may have a loose connection or a faulty filter.

 3. Check with your ISP to see if there any problems in the area.

-If you are having problems when using WiFi, check out the WiFi troube shooting page.
+If you are having problems when using WiFi, check out the WiFi trouble shooting page.